w3c/wot/planning/ThingDescription/td-next-work-items/usability-and-design.md

-# Usability and Design Work Items
+# TD.Next Usability and Design Work Items

 Changes that improve readability, the usability of the specification OR development, spec generation, bug fixes, and testing of the specification do not need use cases.
 These have more priority since they can impact how new features look like in a TD instance.